maxkagamine/wsl-tools/README.md

 Clipboard (xsel), recycle, and open commands for WSL written in Rust.
 I created this after getting fed up with PowerShell-based solutions being slow and janky (e.g. not handling Unicode properly).
 Human-coded, as with all of my work.

+Notably, `recycle` can act as an `rm` replacement and supports the Freedesktop.org trash can (the equivalent of the Recycle Bin in desktop Linux distros).
+[See below](#recycle) for details.

 The programs come with both Linux and Windows binaries: the former is used to translate paths / check pipes before passing things along to the exe to call the relevant winapis.
 The exe's aren't WSL-specific and can be used by themselves in batch scripts etc. if needed.

 As a bonus, I've added two options to the installer (if you choose to use it):